cgruver/cgruver/_pages/home-lab/labcli/cli-files.md

   butane-version: v0.14.0
   # The version of the Butane specification to use for the ignition files
   butane-spec-version: 1.4.0
-  # The OpenShift release to install
+  # The OpenShift release to install - This entry is created by running: labcli --latest
   release: 4.10.0-0.okd-2022-03-07-131213
   # The HA Proxy IP address to assign on the router
   ingress-ip-addr: 10.11.12.2